longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 > Make sure the version of nvme-cli is equal to or greater than version `1.12`.

-We also provide a manifest that helps you finish the deployment on each worker node.
+We also provide a manifest that helps you finish the deployment on each Longhorn node.
 ```
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/prerequisite/longhorn-nvme-cli-installation.yaml
 ```